 Mobilizing Local Pharmacy Resources to support COVID-19 Education

-To increase community knowledge of COVID-19 and vaccines in the community, a BC First Nation partnered with a local pharmacy and the UPROOT team to develop a shared presentation to community members.
-This also served to increase the interface between the local pharmacy and the members of the First Nation.
+Goal: To create and deliver an online educational presentation regarding COVID-19 and vaccines to a BC First Nation community.
+This initiative also served to increase the interface between the local pharmacy and the members of the First Nation.

+Methods: A BC First Nation partnered with a local pharmacy and the project team to develop a shared presentation to community members.
 The project members developed the presentation by interviewing select community members to identify learning objectives for the presentation.
 Next, a report detailing available community pharmacy resources was prepared in collaboration with the local pharmacy.
-The presentation was created and presented to community members via Facebook Live.

 Community Partner(s)